MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-dynamics365-marketing.md

 # Use segments in Dynamics 365 Marketing (preview)

+ > [!IMPORTANT]
+  > If you are using the new capabilities of Dynamics 365 Marketing regarding real time customer journey orchestration, then you do not need to create a standard export to Dynamics 365 Marketing through audience insights, as the contacts and segments available in audience insights are also available directly in D365 Marketing.
+Before you delete any existing exports, please refer to the extensive documentation on [how to connect audience insights and Dynamics 365 Marketing customer journey orchestration] (https://docs.microsoft.com/en-us/dynamics365/marketing/real-time-marketing-ci-profile)

 [!INCLUDE [cc-data-platform-banner](../includes/cc-data-platform-banner.md)]

 Use [segments](segments.md) to generate campaigns and contact specific groups of customers with Dynamics 365 Marketing.
 For more information, see [Use segments from Dynamics 365 Customer Insights with Dynamics 365 Marketing](/dynamics365/marketing/customer-insights-segments)